Cluster Execution

 3. Sync & submit (local → cluster): Transfer inputs, manifest, and tools to the cluster, then submit a SLURM job array.

-4. Collect results (cluster → local): Sync analysis outputs back for post-processing.
+5. Collect results (cluster → local): Sync the surrogate bundle (and any Sobol parquets) back for post-processing.

 Prerequisites